RonIovine/pshell/README.md

 `$ pshell pshellServerDemo`

-The local server had no remote client.
+A local server has no remote client.
 All interactive control is done directly within the application itself.

 ##### 2. pshellControlDemo ('C', Python, and 'go')
 These demo programs show one process invoking pshell functions in another process using the control API.